Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Mock double white dwarf population

 To model the star formation history of the Galaxy, we use the plane-projected star formation rate from a chemo-spectrophotometric model of \citet{BP99} for the stellar disc, whereas to account for the bulge we double the star formation rate in the inner 3\,kpc.
 We assume the age of the Galaxy to be of 13.5\,Gyr.
 The obtained result matches well the shape of the observed Galactic star formation history inferred from single white dwarf stars \citep[][]{Fantin2019}.
 The integral of the star formation rate over the time up to 13.5\,Gyr yields the total stellar mass of $\sim 8.2 \times 10^{10}\,$M$_\odot$, which breaks down to $2.6\times10^{10}\,$M$_\odot$ for the bulge component and $5.6\times10^{10}\,$M$_\odot$ for the disc component.
-We also verified that alternative star formation history models reproducing the observations have no significant effect on the shape of the Galactic GW foreground, and, thus, are not considered here.
+We also verified that a constant star formation history, equivalent to our fiducial star formation history over the last several Gyr, have no significant effect on the shape of the Galactic GW foreground, and, thus, are not considered here as an alternative model.
+However, we expect that a significantly different star formation history (e.g. star formation rate that increases towards present time) may produce noticeable differences in the shape of Galactic GW foreground.